Shahid

 The term is commonly used as a posthumous title for those who are considered to have accepted or even consciously sought out their own death in order to bear witness to their beliefs.
 Like the English-language word martyr, in the 20th century, the word shahid came to have both religious and non-religious connotations, and has often been used to describe those who died for non-religious ideological causes.
-This suggests that there is no single fixed and immutable concept of martyrdom among Muslims and Sikhs.
-It is also used in Sikhism.

 Etymology

 In Arabic, the word shahid means "witness".
-Its development closely parallels that of the Greek word martys (μάρτυς, lit. 'witness'; also "martyr" in the New Testament), the origin of the term martyr.
+The broadening of the term's meaning over time closely parallels that of the Greek word martys (μάρτυς, lit. 'witness'; also "martyr" in the New Testament), the origin of the term martyr.

 Quranic references

 A shahid is considered one whose place in Paradise is promised according to these verses in the Quran:

 The Quranic passage that follows is the source of the concept of Muslim martyrs being promised Paradise:

 Hadiths

 The importance of faith is highlighted in the following hadith:

 It is thus not the outcome that determines the placement in Heaven but rather the intention.

 Nonetheless, Paradise for a shahid is a popular concept in the Islamic tradition according to Hadith, and the attainment of this title is honorific.

-The Prophet Muhammad is reported to have said these words about martyrdom:
+Muhammad is reported to have said these words about martyrdom:

 Several hadith also indicate the nature of a shahid's life in Paradise.
-Shahids are thought to attain the highest level of Paradise, the Paradise of al-Firdous.
+Shahids attain the highest level of Paradise, the Paradise of al-Firdous.